thinhlt5/The-Deadline-Department/README.md

 ## Troubleshooting

-### "Please Login to Moodle" appears when logged in
+### "Please Login to UTH Courses" appears when logged in
-- Refresh the Moodle page and try again
+- Refresh the Courses page and try again
 - Clear browser cache for courses.ut.edu.vn
 - Check if you're on the correct domain